3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 A _beam lattice node_ provides information about _lattice_ data, in the form of a simplistic node-beam model as part of the mesh.

 A \<beamlattice> element acts as a container for beams, balls and beam sets.
 The lattice MAY be geometrically clipped against a reference mesh as defined by the clippingmode and clippingmesh attributes.
 The clipping mode determines which parts of the lattice define the final geometry.
 Consumers MUST clip the beam lattice when a clippingmesh is provided and the clippingmode is not equal to "none".
+The clipped surfaces of the lattice MUST inherit any properties (for example, color) from the clippingmesh.

 ##### Figure 2-1: Example images of clipping modes of a lattice against a sphere mesh